aptoma/silex-extras/README.md

 - Storage interface, with local file and Level3 implementations
 - Ftp upload abstraction, basically a wrapper around native FTP functionality
 - Level3 upload service, for uploading stuff to Level3
+- ConsoleLoggerServiceProvider, for integrating the logger with the console

 ### Aptoma\Ftp